entrecode/ec.doc/doc/index.md

+Test.
 This document describes the Hypermedia REST APIs of the entrecode Systems.

 ## Available APIs